 There are many, many barbells, weights, pull up bars and climbing ropes to invest in, but every box should include the most essential items.
 In this guide, you'll learn what those are and why you need them when opening your CrossFit gym to run and program the best workouts.

 A full set of weights and dumbbells is a good starting point when you're looking into what equipment to get for your CrossFit gym.
 For your weights, getting a barbell set with bumper plates is advisable so that they don't cause damage if they're dropped.
 Additionally, you should also invest in the following for your weights and barbell set:

 - Incline benches

 - Squat racks

 Kettlebells are a staple in CrossFit boxes.
 One of the easiest weights to move around, they can be stored easily and they're great for combining weights with body strength.
-CrossFitters can do a variety of kettlebell CrossFit workouts that put the whole body through its paces.
+CrossFitters can do a variety of kettlebell CrossFit workouts that put the whole body through its paces during their WOD.
 A great substitute for cardio, kettlebell workouts can have similar benefits to HIIT training.
 Kettlebells are also an alternative to barbell workouts.
 For example, if anyone is struggling with exercises such as barbell back squats, using kettlebell goblet squats offer a good way to improve form.

 Pull up bars

 Pull up bars are essential for CrossFit boxes and will be used frequently during all manner of workout sets, so it's worth buying a long-lasting option.
 You want to be sure that you invest in pull up bars that can support the weight of your largest clients so don't opt for a cheaper option that won't last.